skim146/skim146.github.io/Textbooks.md

 - **Complex Analysis**
     - *A Course in Complex Analysis and Riemann Surfaces* - W. Schlag

         Only read the first chapter so I can’t speak on much, but from what I’ve seen, a very concise and high-level treatment of complex analysis.
 I went in with a background in measure theory and differential forms, so it was relatively readable, yet I still struggled in the section about Möbius transformations.
 Requires some knowledge of differential geometry and topology going in, and Schlag expects the reader to recognize things like one-point compactification and Stokes’s theorem within the first twenty pages.
 However, definitely a decent read if you know a lot of math but little complex analysis and want to learn it from an advanced viewpoint.
+It also helped that I read this after I read a bit of Hatcher, meaning that I was familiar with what homotopy meant.

+- **Algebraic Topology**
+    - *Algebraic Topology* - A. Hatcher

+        I read this in a reading group which only got up to the Seifert Van-Kampen theorem (which nevertheless was very interesting).
+I felt that sometimes Hatcher would intuit a proof using visualizations or diagrams which seemed very nontrivial to me, since I have terrible visual intuition.
+Indeed, while I didn't think that a lot of the proofs were "not-rigorous", I also felt that something was missing.
+However, the pictures themselves are very nice, and definitely do aid in your understanding of whats going on.
+I think that supplementing this text with another text which spells out more of the details would be ideal, and it also was a very very interesting topic that I wanted to learn more about but never got around to.

 - **Calculus**
     - *Calculus: Early Transcendentals* - J. Stewart